-The Palau Nacional is very closely tied to Barcelona’s keystone events.
+The Palau Nacional is very closely tied to some of Barcelona’s keystone historical events.

 Hosting its inauguration, this building was thought up as the center-piece of the 1929 Barcelona International Exposition.